Jakob37/SnakemakeAFriendlyIntroduction/README.md

 This quickly becomes overwhelming if you run many samples, and a more general approach is desirable.
 Snakemake provides this through the function `glob_wildcards`.

-Here, Snakemake looks for sample names matching a pattern in the filenames, and extracts a specified part of the filename (in this case, corresponding to the sample-patterns stored in the previous example).
+Here, Snakemake looks for sample names matching a pattern in the file names, and extracts a specified part of the filename (in this case, corresponding to the sample-patterns stored in the previous example).

 ```
 samples = glob_wildcards("data/{sample}.fastq")